manigandancodes/100-days-of-code/log.md

 ### Day 68: January 10, 2020
 I practiced some sorting algorithms also tried some of the examples in the NextJs repo.
 Reading docs and code is fun.
 Happy coding!🥳
 #webdevelopment #coding #code

+### Day 69: January 11, 2020
+I practiced more javascript algorithms, also learned about code optimization and code splitting, it was fun.
+#webdevelopment #coding